adamsilver/fdpb/09-an-expense-form.md

 ![Upload form](./images/09/persistent-upload-form.png)

 There are a number of other forms on the web that use the persistent form pattern.
-For example, Github's *add collaborators* form.
-In fact, the infamous Todo List[^] form that makes up many JavaScript tutorials is another example.
+For example, Github's *add collaborators* form and the infamous Todo List[^] form that many JavaScript frameworks use to demonstrate their approach.

 ![Github collaborators](./images/09/github.png)

 This pattern works for adding expenses too.
-Each time the user submits an expense, it will be added to the list above.
+Each time the user submits an expense, it will be added to the list that sits above the form.

 ![Persistent expense form](./images/09/persistent-expense-form.png)